-Human and Civil Rights Award
+Human and Civil Rights Award (Awarded in odd and even years)

 Mary Hatwood Futrell increased national awareness of the Equal Rights Amendment during her presidency of ERAmerica.
 She also made NEA a leading champion of women's rights during her three terms as NEA president.
 During her presidency of Education